rahul-gharat/dronahq-docs/docs/dashboard-dronahq/readme.md

 DronaHQ Dashboard supports a wide range of databases, making it easy to connect to your existing data infrastructure.
 Some of the supported databases include:

-1. MySQL
+1. Apache druid
-2. PostgreSQL
+2. Apache Hive
-3. Microsoft SQL Server
+3. Apache Sparl SQL
-4. SQLite
-5. Oracle Database
-6. IBM Db2
+4. Aurora MySQL (Data API)
+6. Aurora PostgreSQL (Data API)
-7. MariaDB
+7. Google Sheet
-8. Amazon Aurora
+8. MySQL
-9. Google Cloud SQL
+9. PostgreSQL
-10. Microsoft Azure SQL Database
+10. Presto
-11. Apache Hive
+11. Shillelagh
-12. Apache HBase
+12. SQLite
-13. SAP HANA
+13. Trino
-14. Teradata
-15. IBM Informix

 *For a complete list of supported databases, refer to the DronaHQ documentation.*